rgitrepo/linux-foundation-certified-system-administrator/docs/01-Essential-Commands/17-Work-with-SSL-certificates.md

-# Understanding and Implementing SSL/TLS on Linux
+# 17-Understanding and Implementing SSL/TLS on Linux

 Welcome to a detailed tutorial on Secure Sockets Layer (SSL) and Transport Layer Security (TLS) on Linux.
 SSL/TLS are cryptographic protocols designed to provide secure communication over a computer network.
 SSL is the predecessor to TLS, and while SSL is still widely used as a term, TLS is the current standard.